 Craig Stewart, operations editor

 Craig Stewart is operations editor at Creative Bloq.
 Prior to that, he was operations editor at specialist car mag Fast Ford.
 Craig started out in local news in his hometown of Aberdeen, and since then he has written for numerous national papers before moving to England to join Classic Ford magazine.
-He also runs a hugely successful football website.
+He also runs a successful football fans' website.

 Email at: email@example.com